nfterrax/Exorde-Testnet-CLI-Docker-Guide/README.md

 ```
 docker stop <CONTAINER_NAME>
 ```
-Stop all containers = modules:
+Stop all containers = modules (ABSOLUTELY ALL CONTAINERS ON YOUR SERVER.
+BE CAREFUL IF YOU RUN SOMETHING OTHER THAN EXORDE):
 ```
 docker stop $(docker ps -a -q)
 ```